jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 The only reason the tweet actually worked is because:

 - I have a decent-sized audience ([28K followers](https://twitter.com/jsjoeio))
-- I have friends with 100K+ followers who were kind enough to help me spread the word
+- I have friends with 100K+ followers who were kind enough to spread the word

 Without those two pieces, I don't think I would have had much success with this marketing approach.

-As you can see, the marketing is focused on "launching a product", not the actual thing I built.
+As you can see, this approach is focused on "launching a product", not the actual product.
 Ideally, I would have done both, but I ran out of time.

 Though now that the product is launched, the marketing piece is an active work-in-progress.
 I plan to continue finding ways to market it and possibly build something bigger.